 Standard automatic headlamps

-Interior The Rondo has two standard rows of seats that can accommodate five people.
-A third row can fit two more, though larger passengers won't want to climb back there.
+Interior The Rondo now has three standard rows of seats that can accommodate seven people, though larger passengers won't want to climb into the third row.

 Standard air conditioning

-Infinity six-disc CD changer with eight-speaker audio system (optional on EX)
+Optional Infinity six-disc CD changer with eight-speaker audio system

 Under the Hood The Rondo comes with either a four- or five-speed automatic transmission, depending on the powertrain.
 Both transmissions have a gated shifter with a manual-shift mode.